stroiman/opam-speed/README.md

 It is also a clear design goal to utilise OCaml5 multicore support.

 The system should be highly extensible.
-As an example. by default, a specification is a `unit -> unit` function, but for testing IO code; the type would be `unit -> unit promise`.
+As an example. by default, a specification is a `unit -> unit` function, and a failed test will raise an exception.
+But for testing IO code; the type would be `unit -> unit promise`.
 And if you'd rather want the test to return a `result` instead of raising an exception; that should also be possible.

 The _outcome_ of running a test suite is passed to a _reporter_.
 If you define your own outcome of a test; you must define your own _reporter_ to handle the outcome; such that the outcome will be handled correctly.

 There is a simple `run_main` function, that your own code can use to run the test suite.
+It basically does this

 ```
 let run_main suite =
   match is_success @@ run_suite suite with true -> exit 0 | false -> exit 1
 ```

+There's a bit more to it right now; but that's the basic idea.

-That is, btw, the only piece of code that is not explicitly tested; However it is implicitly tested, as I use it in my own test suite; and I always start with a failing test.
+This funct btw, is the only piece of code that is not explicitly tested; However it is implicitly tested, as I use it in my own test suite; and I always start with a failing test.

-## Previous work
+## Previous experiences

 I have previously created a FSpec, a testing tool for F#; and Respect, a testing tool writting in ReasonML (but with focus on the JavaScript side of